 Guaranteed Maximum Price

-hh2 (www.hh2.com) is a third-party cloud service that works Procore's ERP Integrations tool to synchronize data when the ERP Integrations tool in Procore is configured to work with the Sage 300 CRE® integration.
+hh2 Cloud Services is a third-party cloud service that works with Procore's ERP Integrations tool to synchronize data when the ERP Integrations tool in Procore is configured to work with the Sage 300 CRE® integration.
+See www.hh2.com.

 hh2 Synchronization Client

 The hh2 synchronization client is a third-party client application developed by hh2.
 When the ERP Integrations tool is enabled on a company's Procore account and the tool is configured to work with Sage 300 CRE®CRE, your Procore point of contact will work with your Procore Administrator to install and configure the hh2 synchronization client on your Sage 300 CRE® Server.
 This allows data to sync between your Sage 300 CRE® database server and Procore.

 A Head Contract is a legal agreement between contracted parties.
 In a single, two-party head contract, the Owner financing the construction project is called the client or principal.
 The party being paid to ensure completion of work is called the general, primary or main contractor.
 In Procore, you can either create a single head contract for a construction project or you can also divide the scope of work for a single project between multiple head contracts.